Swayamvaram (1972 film): Casting

 Gopalakrishan wanted fresh faces for both the lead roles and he had written letters to various heads of colleges and universities for the auditions.
 However, he did not receive any response from anywhere.
 For the female lead, Gopalakrishnan approached Sharada, one of the most successful actresses of her time.
 She was acting in commercial films when Gopalakrishnan asked her to star in Swayamvaram.
 Sharada was initially reluctant to commit herself to an art film, but agreed when Gopalakrishnan narrated the complete story to her at Prasad Studios, in Chennai.
 The male lead for the film, Madhu, was an old friend of Gopalakrishnan and had expressed a desire to act in one of his films.
 By the time Gopalakrishnan finished his studies and returned from FTII, Madhu was already a star in Malayalam cinema.
 Gopalakrishnan then decided to cast him opposite Sharada.
 Mentioning about his experience working with Gopalakrishnan and Swayamvaram, Madhu recollected in an interview that "[...] when Gopalakrishnan narrated the story of Swayamvaram, I knew it was going to be different."
 Years later he also mentioned that he "sometimes wished Prem Nazir had acted in Adoor's Swayamvaram.
-He might have won a Bharath award.
+He might have won a Bharat award.
 But he was very busy those days."

 Malayalam actor-director Thikkurissy Sukumaran Nair was cast as a college principal.
-Bharath Gopi, who later became a major actor in the Malayalam film industry, made his film debut in Swayamvaram, doing a minor role as the dismissed factory employee who gets replaced by Madhu.
-Gopi was a noted stage actor before Swayamvaram and would later play the lead role in Gopalakrishnan's second feature film, Kodiyettam, which earned him a reputation as one of the finest actors in Indian cinema and also inspired his screen name as "Bharath Gopi" or "Kodiyettam Gopi".
+Bharat Gopy, who later became a major actor in the Malayalam film industry, made his film debut in Swayamvaram, doing a minor role as the dismissed factory employee who gets replaced by Madhu.
+Gopy was a noted stage actor before Swayamvaram and would later play the lead role in Gopalakrishnan's second feature film, Kodiyettam, which earned him a reputation as one of the finest actors in Indian cinema and also inspired his screen name as "Bharat Gopy" or "Kodiyettam Gopy".
 He won a Best Actor award, then known as "Bharat Award", for the role at the 25th National Film Awards in 1977.

 K. P. A. C. Lalitha, who would later play notable characters in many of Gopalakrishnan's films, played a small role as a prostitute in Swayamvaram.
 Noted Malayalam writer and journalist Vaikom Chandrasekharan Nair played a newspaper editor in the film.
 Gopalakrishnan praised him for his performance, expressing the difficulties of performing as oneself onscreen.